event4u-app/data-helpers/README.md

 ### 2️⃣ DataCollection - Type-Safe Collections

 Framework-independent collection class with fluent API.
-Uses DataAccessor for reading and DataMutator for writing, enabling full dot-notation support:
+Uses DataAccessor for reading, DataMutator for writing, and DataFilter for SQL-like querying:

 ```php
 use event4u\DataHelpers\DataCollection;